Tired of spending too much money? I’m going to show you how to spend less money this year than you did last year. Buckle up.

 How to Spend Less Money on Food

-When people start looking into how to spend less money overall, they generally gravitate first to “How can I spend less money on food?”
+When people start looking into how to cut back spending per year overall, they generally gravitate first to “How can I spend less money on food?”

-In fact, I once heard from a woman by email that she was spending close to $1,000/month on food for her family of 4.
+In fact, I once heard from a woman by email that she was spending close to $1,000/month at the grocery store for her family of 4.

 So, what’s the average spent on groceries and food each month, and how can you beat that average?